-There are different schools of thought when it comes to coupons.
+First off, there are different schools of thought when it comes to coupons.
 Some companies always have coupon codes outstanding as a way to entice customers to shop sooner rather than later.

 The problem is that if there are always coupons available, then customers generally won’t buy unless they have an active coupon code.
 The same theory holds true if your store runs regular sales promotions.

+We want people to shop because we carry quality products and not because we offer the best bargains.
 In addition, our cheapest customers have also traditionally been the hardest to please.

 And unfortunately, it almost always results in me leaving the ecommerce site for a short period of time.